obelisk79/OpenTheme/README.md

 OpenDark Theme Preference Pack for [FreeCAD](https://www.freecad.org)

-This is an color-impaired accessible aesthetically pleasing theme for FreeCAD based on the [Open-Color Palette](https://github.com/yeun/open-color) that is WCAG/APCA compliant.
+This is a set of light and dark color-impaired accessible aesthetically pleasing themes for FreeCAD based on the [Open-Color Palette](https://github.com/yeun/open-color) that is WCAG/APCA compliant.

 ## Installation